reaktoro/reaktoro/docs/doxystrap/src/mainpage.md

 - @ref Reaktoro::waterSaturatedLiquidDensityWagnerPruss
 - @ref Reaktoro::waterSaturatedVapourDensityWagnerPruss
 - @ref Reaktoro::waterElectroPropsJohnsonNorton
-- @ref Reaktoro::waterThermoStateHGK (to be renamed `waterThermoPropsHGK` in a future release)
+- @ref Reaktoro::waterThermoPropsHGK
-- @ref Reaktoro::waterThermoStateWagnerPruss (to be renamed `waterThermoPropsWagnerPruss` in a future release)
+- @ref Reaktoro::waterThermoPropsWagnerPruss
 - @ref Reaktoro::waterHelmholtzStateHGK (to be renamed `waterHelmholtzPropsHGK` in a future release)
 - @ref Reaktoro::waterHelmholtzStateWagnerPruss (to be renamed `waterHelmholtzPropsWagnerPruss` in a future release)